nickname8888/nickname8888/README.md

 - 🔭 I’m currently working on a bunch of Deep Learning projects
 - 🌱 I’m currently learning Reinforcement Learning
-- 💬 Ask me about Machine Learning, Data Science, Deep Learning, or any tech related stuff
+- 💬 Ask me about Machine Learning, Data Science, Deep Learning, or any tech-related stuff
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/NeerajNerkar) | [E-mail](mailto:neeraj.nerkar@gmail.com)